 By Heather Rhoades

 When you are thinking of planting your own herbs, many come to mind.
 The most common herbs would be the ones you know will replace some of the ones you buy in the store.
 These would be the edible herbs that everyone is most familiar with.
 If you are not familiar with growing edible herbs, however, you might be asking yourself, “What kinds of herbs can I grow?”
-There is a list of garden herbs that are the most common ones found in herb gardens.
+This is a list of garden herbs that are the most common ones found in herb gardens.

 Types of Common Garden Herbs